-Ovato has announced CEO Kevin Slaven will not be renewing his contract at the diversified print and marketing company with James Hannan, the current Chief Operating Officer, to take on the top job effective immediately.
+Ovato has announced CEO Kevin Slaven will not be renewing his contract at the diversified print and marketing company with James Hannan, who had been the Chief Operating Officer, taking on the top job effective immediately.

 In a letter issued to the Australian Securities Exchange, Ovato said Slaven is not seeking an extension to his current contract which is due to expire on September 17, 2021.